Nord Anglia Education

-Nord Anglia Education, commonly referred to as Nord Anglia, is a provider of international schools.
-The head office is in Nova South, 160 Victoria Street, London.
+Nord Anglia Education, commonly referred to as Nord Anglia, is an international private school operator headquartered in the United Kingdom.

-Nord Anglia has 70+ private day and boarding schools which are located in 30 countries across the Americas, Europe, China, Southeast Asia, India and the Middle East.
+With over 80,000 students enrolled in its schools, it has more than 80 private day and boarding schools located in 30 countries across the Americas, Europe, China, Southeast Asia, India and the Middle East.

 History

+20th century

 Nord Anglia Education was founded in 1972 by Kevin McNeany to teach English as a foreign language.
 The company grew in the 1970s to the 1980s before moving into the UK education market.
 Soon after, it entered the Eastern and Central Europe market.
 In the late 1990s and early 2000s, the group also built up a day care and nursery business in addition to its Learning Services arm.

+2000s

 In 2003, Andrew Fitzmaurice became CEO.
 By 2008, the company had sold its nursery business and mainly focused on international schools.

+2010s

 In 2012, the group relocated to Hong Kong to complement growth plans in China and Southeast Asia.
-In 2013, it bought World Class Learning Group, with schools in the US, Qatar and Spain.
+In 2013, it bought World Class Learning Group, with schools in the United States, Qatar and Spain.

 The company's initial public offering took place on March 26, 2014, on the NYSE.

-In 2015, the company bought six schools from Meritas: the Collège du Léman, Léman International School - Chengdu, San Roberto International School, The Village School, North Broward Preparatory School in Florida, and Windermere Preparatory School in Florida.
+In 2015, the company bought six schools from Meritas: the Collège du Léman, Léman International School - Chengdu, San Roberto International School, The Village School, North Broward Preparatory School in Florida, and Windermere Preparatory School in Florida, and a stake in Léman Manhattan Preparatory School.

 In April 2017, the company announced it would be taken back into private ownership after the Canada Pension Plan Investment Board and Baring Private Equity Asia agreed to buy it.

-In December 2017, the company bought seven schools from the British Schools Foundation: The British College of Brazil, The British International School of Kuala Lumpur, The British School of Nanjing, The British School of Tashkent, The British School of Yangon, The International School of Moscow, and The King's School Manila.
+In December 2017, the company bought seven schools from the British Schools Foundation: The British College of Brazil, The British International School of Kuala Lumpur, The British School of Nanjing, The British School of Tashkent, The British School of Yangon, The International School of Moscow, and The King's School, Manila.

 In May 2019 the company relocated operations to London.

 In February 2019, the company acquired five schools under the Oakridge International brand in India.
 The five schools are located in Hyderabad, Vishakhapatnam, Bengaluru and Mohali.
-The price was estimated at ₹ 16 billion.
+The price was estimated at ₹16 billion.

+2020s

-In March 2021, the company acquired the Eton School (Mexico) in Mexico City, as well as Oxford International College, Oxford Sixth Form College, and d'Overbroeck's College, three independent schools in Oxford, UK.
+In March 2021, the company acquired the Eton School in Mexico City, as well as Oxford International College, Oxford Sixth Form College, and d'Overbroeck's College, three independent schools in Oxford, UK.
 In August 2021, the company acquired the Colegio Peruano Británico in Lima, Peru.

-In June 2022, the company bought Greengates School in Mexico City.
+In June 2022, the company bought Greengates School in Greater Mexico City.
+In October 2023, Nord Anglia acquired Avenues New York and Avenues São Paulo.

-Global Campus

-Nord Anglia students are connected through the Global Campus, a program which offers a wide range of activities undertaken in school, online or at destinations around the world.

-Administrative affairs
+In October 2024, a private equity consortium led by Neuberger Berman, which included EQT AB and Canada Pension Plan Investment Board, agreed to buy Nord Anglia Education for $14.5 billion.
+On March 20 2025, it was announced that the acquisition had been completed.